 Successfully adopting a CRM system is as much about your choice of CRM partner as your CRM technology.

-If you're looking for a CRM partner for your business, then there are several steps and factors to consider.
+If you're choosing a CRM partner for your business, then there are several steps and factors to consider.

 1. What are your expectations?